Webwiznitr/MilkERP/README.md

-**The scope of the project is to design and deploy a Milk Delivery & Management ERP system.**
+# The scope of the project is to design and deploy a Milk Delivery ERP system.

+## Project is divided into 3 main parts.
+- Delivery Executive App
+- Customer App
+- Admin Panel

+### Delivery Executive App (Flutter Project)
+- Topic: Flutter
+-

 <h2>Customer App</h2>
 <ul>